rlridenour/jekyll-blog/_posts/2010-12-16-mary-represents-the-rebel-consciousness-that-is.md

 comments: true

 ---
-<blockquote>Mary represents the 'rebel consciousness' that is essential to Jesus' gospel.
+<blockquote class="big">Mary represents the 'rebel consciousness' that is essential to Jesus' gospel.
 Wherever the gospel is preached, we must remember that its good news will make you crazy.
 Jesus will put you at odds with the economic and political systems of our world.
-This gospel will force you to act, interrupting the world as it is in ways that make even pious people indignant.</p></blockquote>
+This gospel will force you to act, interrupting the world as it is in ways that make even pious people indignant.</blockquote>

-<div class="attribution">Emmanuel Katongole, Associate Professor of Theology and World Christianity at Duke University Divinity School</div>
+<cite class="big">Emmanuel Katongole, Associate Professor of Theology and World Christianity at Duke University Divinity School</cite>